greymistcube/flappy_bird_ai/README.md

 automation at the highest level, and could become an indispensable tool for ML with ANNs.

-## TWEANN, neuroevolution, and NEAT
+## TWEANN, Neuroevolution, and NEAT

 Topology and weight evolving artificial neural network (TWEANN), as its name suggests, is a type of ANN where it learns to decide what the optimal topology